brucemack/microlink/README.md

 in the Internet itself.
 Experimental work is ongoing to make this adaptive so that the delay is minimized.
 Of course if the buffer empties out (i.e. several slow packets in a row), all bets are off.
+3. A MicroLink node can have up to four "remote" (i.e. internet based) stations connected at the same time.
+This of this as a mini-conference.
+In the extreme case (four users connected), the inbound audio packets from the station who is speaking need to be routed back out to the other three listening stations AND be sent to the CODEC/DAC for local radio transmission.
+Since the CODEC is relatively time-consuming, it is important to *reflect the audio packets back out onto the internet to the listening stations before dealing with the GSM decode needed for the local radio link.* This will ensure maximum parallelism and smooth audio for all stations involved.

 ## Regarding the Pi Pico ADC